Everygame Ryder Cup Free Bets: Get $500 In Golf Betting Offers

 Can The USA Ryder Cup Team End 30-Year European Drought?

-The Ryder Cup action tees-off on Friday with three days of the very best golfing action.
+The Ryder Cup action tees-off on Friday with three days of the very best golf action.

 Captains Zach Johnson (USA) and Luke Donald (Europe) will be trying to guide their team of 12 players through the three days, with the first two mornings consisting of the foursomes and the afternoons the four-balls.